-Why Use a Drop In Bathtub Drain Trim Ring & Cover when you refinish your bathtub?
+Bathtub Drain Trim Ring & Cover Upgrade is a Nice Touch when Refinishing your Bathtub

-Our simple, easy and very cost effective solution to this is an attractive new cover bonded over the existing drain.
+Our simple, easy and very cost effective solution to this is bonding an attractive new trim ring and cover over the existing drain.
 It works great and looks like new!

 Our Surface Renew technician consults with a customer about refinishing the tub and offers a drain cover kit for a nominal fee of $75.00 installed.

 The customer declines and we proceed to make that old tub look new again.
-When we are done the customer sees their terrific looking, white, shiny new looking tub which makes that old drain look dirty and wore out.
-It stands out like a sore thumb.
+When we are done the customer sees their terrific white shiny new looking tub which makes that old drain look dirty and wore out.
+And so it stands out like a sore thumb.

 One of our customers said it best: “I should have gotten the drain; it’s like shining one shoe.
 I have a great looking tub but a horrible looking drain.”